viviandotdev/ObsidianVault/+ Encounters/what are your views on romantic relationships?.md

 **what is love to you?**
 Love is caring about someone despite their flaws, I don’t think it is a special feeling You love your family members and will consistently choose them despite the flaws.
 It makes it very difficult to let go of family members.

+**do you care more to be loved or loved?**

+I don't like all the expectation of being in a relationship, I don't like the idea of someone liking me because o